 Call for Case Studies

-This template facilitates the collection of case studies on how schools around the world are transforming from traditional teaching-led learning environments supported by conventional school building design to innovative pedagogical approaches supported by responsive spatial environments.
+The template facilitates the collection of case studies on how schools are transforming from traditional teaching-led learning environments supported by conventional school building design to innovative pedagogical approaches supported by responsive spatial environments.

 OECD School User Survey